 Deploy the Solution

-Navigate to Google Cloud Marketplace, click Explore Marketplace and then search for your solution provided by Oro Inc.
+Navigate to Google Cloud Marketplace, click Explore the marketplace and then search for your solution provided by Oro Inc.

 Click Launch on Compute Engine.

 The Oro solution deployment page displays the default settings (e.g., name, zone, machine type, boot disk type, networking interfaces, etc.).
 You can accept or customize them if necessary.

 You can also select the image version, with or without demo data.
 The application with demo data provides all the necessary information for you to test the application, such as a preconfigured list of customers, products, submitted orders, quotes, the structured master, and web catalogs.
 You can also explore the storefront using one of the pre-configured demo user roles.
 Sign in either as a guest user, a buyer (use BrandaJSanborn@example.org both as your login and password), or a manager (use AmandaRCole@example.org both as your login and password).

 When complete, click Deploy on the bottom left to launch the deployment process.

 Once the deployment is finished, you should see the following information: